March 1, 2009Anthem Integrated 225

 many people now carry their entire music collections around on hard drives small enough to

-slip into a shirt pocket, its nice that Anthem has made connecting them as
+slip into a shirt pocket, it’s nice that Anthem has made connecting them as

 convenient as possible.